School Street FAQs

 Each school will have a named point of contact, backed by a School Streets working group comprising School Senior Leadership Team, Parent, Pupil and Governor/Trustee representatives, and where possible a resident representative.

-The point of contact will be supported by the County Council who will provide advice and gathering data.
+The point of contact will be supported by the County Council who will provide advice and gathering data. (see contact us)

-Who do I report a problem to?
+Who do I report a problem with the School Street to?

 How will visitors know about the School Street?